Lindsey Weaver-Wright: Early life and junior career

 Weaver was born in Waite Hill, Ohio.
 Her path to professional golf started at age two.
 Her father Craig, a runner who ran track at Otterbein University, used to carry her from shot to shot when she got tired of playing.

 Her family relocated to Scottsdale, Arizona when she was 11 so that she and her older sister Lauren, who later would play golf at Northwestern University, could play and practice year round.
 The same year she volunteered at the LPGA's Safeway Classic held in Arizona and met Annika Sörenstam and Brittany Lincicome, which served as inspiration.

 Weaver attended Cactus Shadows High School in Scottsdale and had a successful junior career.
 She was named Rolex Junior All-American four-times, winning regional and state championships in her freshman year.
 She recorded 11 AJGA individual wins 2006–2012 including four in 2012, ranking as the top female golfer in the AJGA for most wins in a single year.
 She also set the record for most years with at least one win, having secured a title each in the seven years 2006–2012.

 Weaver helped the U.S. capture the 2011 Junior Solheim Cup after securing a crucial 12th point with a 2 and 1 win over England's Charley Hull.
-She qualified for the 2012 U.S. Women's Open by shooting a 71-69 at Scottsdale's Terravita Golf Club.
+She qualified for the 2012 U.S. Women's Open at Scottsdale's Terravita Golf Club.

 Weaver shot a 59 on the Apache Course at Desert Mountain during the 2012 Ping Junior Interclub match to become the second female golfer in history to do so, first being Annika Sörenstam.
 She ranked as the No. 3 recruit in the nation on the Junior Golf Scoreboard, seventh in the Golfweek Junior Golf rankings and 20th in the Polo golf rankings coming out of high school.